-The shark doesn’t fully appear in a shot until one hour and 21 minutes into the two-hour film.
+Jaws’s massive great white doesn’t fully appear in a shot until 1 hour and 21 minutes into the two-hour film.
 The reason it isn’t shown is because the mechanical shark that was built rarely worked during filming, so Spielberg had to create inventive ways (like Quint’s yellow barrels) to shoot around the non-functional shark.

 Jaws was marred with so many technical problems (including the shark not working and shooting in the Atlantic Ocean) that the originally scheduled 65-day shoot ballooned into 159 days, not counting post-production.

 6. Jaws’s Amity Island was actually Martha’s Vineyard.

 To create the fictional town of Amity, the production shot on location in Edgartown and Menemsha on Martha’s Vineyard in Massachusetts.
 Strict land ordinances kept the production from building anywhere—Quint’s shack was the one and only set built for the movie, while the defaced Amity Island billboard had to be constructed and taken down all in one day.

 7. The shark in Jaws weighed more than a ton.